orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 filter to change initial structure, get the initial structure/

-// TODO: next for certain selections might not have a next, but others do.
-Different functionality for remaining at those boundaries (can be done by infinite loop in the structure at the end), discarding them (default behavior?), or ... ?

 // TODO: next when none is selected should return the first entries?
 (Including looped initials?; optionally?)